RoBOPPics/BB/_pages/app-man-connect.md

   nav: "appman"
 ---

-When you first launch the BallBOPPer, you will see the following screen.
+When you first launch the BallBOPPer App, you will see the following screen.

 ![Prelogin Image](../assets/images/Prelogin500.jpg){: width="300" .align-center }